fiquu/is/README.md

 ## Documentation

-Please see https://fiquu.github.io/is/ for more details.
+Please see [the documentation page](https://fiquu.github.io/is/) for more details.